cncf/xds/proposals/TP3-xds-error-propagation.md

 xDS resource containers are the default protos used for the Incremental xDS protocol and it's usage in SoTW is controlled via the client feature `xds.config.supports-resource-in-sotw`.

 In this proposal the error information is directly passed as part of the resource field in the Resource Container, using the artifact that the field is a protobuf.Any.
-This enables us to designate the resource as either a `ResourceError` if the xDS management server encountered problems, or as the actual `Resource` if no errors occurred.
+This enables us to designate the resource as either a `google.rpc.Status` if the xDS management server encountered problems, or as the actual `Resource` if no errors occurred.

 #### Backward Compatibility